ThibaudFre/Carambar_co_Backend/README.md

 The servers is:
 - creatting the DB strucuture using sequelize.sync() in order to create tables
 - creating the connection and using Port 3000 in dev mode or process.env in production
-- seeding the sqlite file with jokes.json a list of pre-written jokes using seedDatabase()
+- creating & seeding the sqlite file with jokes.json a list of pre-written jokes using seedDatabase()

 The server is ready
 app is ready